 Research Topics

 We are a basic research laboratory that studies the structural and functional basis of protein kinase signaling.
 Protein kinases regulate almost every aspect of cellular function through phosphorylation of their substrates.
 Kinase signaling systems function as multi-domain and multi-component entities to achieve precise regulation of biological processes, and they are frequently deregulated in human diseases.
 The goal of my research program centers on revealing the molecular mechanisms of kinase signaling complexes that are linked to human cancers and other diseases, with a long-term goal of developing new therapeutic strategies.
 Our current research objectives focus on an oncogenic PKA fusion J-PKAcα, the RAF family kinases, and the leucine rich repeat kinases (LRRKs).
 Toward our goals, we use interdisciplinary biochemical and structural approaches, including X-ray crystallography and cryo-electron microscopy (cryo-EM), to decipher the structure and function relationships of these challenging kinase complex systems.
-We also form multidisciplinary collaborations with cell biologists and medicinal chemists.
 We are interested in revealing the mechanistic details and factors critical for driving the functional activities of these kinase complexes and how these activities may be altered in pathological states.
-Overall, we aim to contribute to understanding fundamental principles of kinase biology.
+We also engage in multidisciplinary collaborations with cell biologists and medicinal chemists to further our understanding of underlying mechanisms and contribute to the development of new therapeutics.

 Oncogenic kinase fusion proteins represent an important class of cancer drivers.
 Fibrolamellar hepatocellular carcinoma (FLHCC) is a rare liver cancer that predominantly affects adolescent and young adults with no history of liver diseases.
 It is driven by J-PKAcα, which is a kinase fusion chimera of the J-domain of heat shock co-chaperone DNAJB1 with PKAcα, the catalytic subunit of PKA, which has been used as a model system for the kinase family for the last 40 years.
 We determined the chimeric RIα2:J-PKAcα2 complex, the first for chimeric PKA holoenzymes, and its wild-type counterpart RIα2:PKAcα2 holoenzyme.
 Subsequent work has revealed mechanistic insights with respect to the RIα chimeric and wild-type holoenzyme conformations.
 Their biological relevance has been derived from analysis of these structures together with biochemical and biophysical data.
 We continue to study the impact of J-domain fusion of PKA complex structures and regulation.
 Using the structural knowledge we have gained, we are further developing inhibitor compounds directed against this fatal pediatric cancer driver J-PKAcα for FLHCC.
 Additionally, our studies of J-PKAcα could provide a model for exploring the pathways of oncogenic kinase fusion transformation in other cancers.